Last updated on August 5th, 2021 at 05:49 pm

 How to get to Salto de las Damas

-The closest parish to Salto de las Damas is Garzón.
+The closest town to Salto de las Damas is Garzón.
 It takes around 2 hours and 30 minutes from Neiva.
 The drive from Garzón takes around 10 to 15 minutes.

 Cascadas del Putumayo